Gordon Wavamunno

-Gordon Babala Kasibante Wavamunno, often simply referred to as Gordon Wavamunno (born 16 December 1943), is a Ugandan entrepreneur, businessman, and philanthropist.
+Gordon Wavamunno (born 16 December 1943), is a Ugandan entrepreneur, businessman, and philanthropist.
 He is the owner of Spear Motors Uganda—the sole distributor of Mercedes-Benz vehicles in Uganda.
-He was the director for WBS Television and he is reported to be one of the wealthiest people in Uganda.
+He also owns other companies like GM Tumpeco which makes Ugandan Vehicle number plates, Wavah Water Limited and Wavah Books Limited.
+He was the director for WBS Television and is reported to be one of the wealthiest people in Uganda.
 He also served as the honorary consul of Hungary to Uganda.

-Background
+Early life and education

-He was born on 16 December 1943 in Rugaaga, modern-day Isingiro District, Western Region of Uganda.
+Wavamunno was born on 16 December 1943 in Rugaaga, (modern-day Isingiro District) Western Region of Uganda.
 Following early public education in his home area, he moved to Mbarara, the largest town in the sub-region, when he was a teenager.
 He later relocated to Kampala, Uganda's capital and largest city.

-Work experience
+Career

-His parents owned a retail shop and he helped in running it as a young boy.
+Wavamunno's parents owned a retail shop and he helped in running it as a young boy.
 When he moved to Mbarara as a teenager, he worked as a shop assistant in a produce store owned by an Asian family.
 Later, he began to purchase farm produce from the nearby villages.
 He would then sell the produce to the Asian shops and families in Mbarara.
 When he acquired his first automobile, he began a special hire taxi service in the town.
 He later expanded this business to include a driving school.
-In his mid 20s, he relocated to Kampala and worked as a driver/tour guide for a tour operator called Equatorial Agencies ltd. from 1967 to 1972.
-Wavamunno took over Spear Tours and Travel when its owner Ashok Patel was murdered by Idi Amin's soldiers.
+In his mid-20s, he relocated to Kampala and worked as a driver/tour guide for a tour operator called Equatorial Agencies Ltd., from 1967 to 1972.
+Wavamunno took over Spear Tours and Travel when its owner Ashok Patel was murdered by dictator Idi Amin's soldiers.

-In 1973, one year after the expulsion of Ugandan Asians by dictator Idi Amin, Wavamunno leveraged his assets and started Spear Motors Limited, the sole Mercedes-Benz dealership in Uganda.
+In 1973, one year after the expulsion of Ugandan Asians by Amin, Wavamunno leveraged his assets and started Spear Motors Limited, the sole Mercedes-Benz dealership in Uganda.
 The dealership is also the sole authorised dealer in Jeep, Dodge, and Chrysler automobiles and parts.
 In addition, Spear Motors is the sole distributor of Deutz Fahr tractors and farm machinery in Uganda.
 Deutz Fahr is a farm equipment manufacturer based in Treviglio, northern Italy.